 The Commission prepares the Capital Plan for its facilities and equipment (exclusive of the Mon/Fayette and Southern Beltway projects), consisting of the Highway Program, the Technology Program, Fleet Equipment, and Facilities and Energy Management Operations, which it updates each year.
 All capital projects are reviewed and prioritized and the most critical and important projects necessary to maintain the System in a state of good repair are pursued.
-Recently, the Commission undertook a five year program of enhanced capital spending, initiated in 2012, to address critical needs of the System such as structurally deficient bridges and total reconstruction projects on the Turnpike Mainline.
-As a result of the five years of enhanced capital spending, the Commission's percentage of structurally deficient bridges (by count) decreased from 8.1% to 4.6% and the Commission's International Roughness Index improved from 84 to 73 (lower is preferable).
+The Commission undertook a five-year program of enhanced capital spending, initiated in 2012, to address critical needs of the System such as structurally deficient bridges and total reconstruction projects on the Turnpike Mainline.
+As a result of the five years of enhanced capital spending, the Commission's percentage of structurally deficient bridges (by count) decreased from 8.1% to 3.8% and the Commission's International Roughness Index improved from 84 to 73 (lower is preferable).
 Also, the enhanced capital spending enabled the construction of the I-95 toll modifications and primary connections (north/east and west/south, also known as Sections D10 and D20) between I-95 and the Turnpike Mainline.

-The Capital Plan for Fiscal Year 2016-2017 was adopted by the Commission on May 17, 2016.
-The adopted Capital Plan calls for investment of approximately \$5.62 billion, net of federal reimbursements, over the coming decade and is estimated to support approximately 95,000 jobs each year for the next 10 years.
+The Capital Plan for Fiscal Year 2018 was adopted by the Commission on June 6, 2017.
+The adopted Capital Plan calls for investment of approximately \$5.62 billion, net of federal reimbursements, over the coming decade and is estimated to support approximately 32,000 jobs from Fiscal Year 2016 to Fiscal Year 2020.
+The Capital Plan enables the Commission to undertake a number of capital improvements and to pursue new initiatives to maintain and improve the System ensuring that it remains in a state of good repair.
 The Capital Plan provides continued investment into the System, with an emphasis on the total reconstruction of the Turnpike Mainline and Northeast Extension, addressing structurally deficient bridges and the protection of the infrastructure assets of the Commission.
-The Capital Plan for Fiscal Year 2016-2017, at approximately \$5.62 billion, represents a modest reduction in anticipated spending from the capital plan last adopted in May 2014 which totaled \$6.52 billion.
-The Capital Plan for Fiscal Year 2017 does not represent a significant reduction in critical capital projects and therefore aids in the protection of Commission assets.
+The Capital Plan for Fiscal Year 2018, at approximately \$5.62 billion, represents a constant level of anticipated spending from the capital plan last adopted in May 2016 which also totaled \$5.62 billion.
+The Capital Plan for Fiscal Year 2018 represents continued investment in critical capital projects and therefore aids in the protection of Commission assets.
 Deferred capital projects are not of a critical nature and will likely result in a reduction of total miles reconstructed from an average of eight miles annually to seven miles annually.
-The Fiscal Year 2017 Capital Plan represents a return by the Commission to its historic levels of capital investment.
+The Fiscal Year 2018 Capital Plan represents a return by the Commission to its historic levels of capital investment.

-The Fiscal Year 2016-2017 Capital Plan will require the issuance of additional debt throughout the ten-year period, however, such additional debt issuance is projected to be over \$2 billion lower over the ten-year period than previously anticipated.
-The reduced level of debt issuances is attributable to a \$1.1 billion projected increase in Commission funded pay as you go capital and a \$900 million reduction in overall ten year capital spending.
+The Fiscal Year 2018 Capital Plan will require the issuance of additional debt throughout the ten-year period; however, such additional debt issuance is projected to be over \$2 billion lower over the ten-year period (2018-2027) than previously anticipated as part of the FY 2016 Capital Plan.
+The reduced level of debt issuances is attributable to a \$777 million projected increase in Commission funded pay as you go capital and a \$965 million reduction in overall ten year capital spending.
 The Commission believes that the capital spending and additional debt issuance, along with the continuing burden of Act 44 obligations to PennDOT, will require the imposition of annual toll increases throughout the ten-year period and beyond.
-The Traffic Study (as defined in the forepart of this Official Statement) prepared by CDM Smith (formerly Wilbur Smith Associates) contemplates toll increases of 3.0% to 6.0% in each year.
+The Traffic Study prepared by CDM Smith (formerly Wilbur Smith Associates) contemplates toll increases of 3.0% to 6.0% in each year.

-Exhibit I attached to this Appendix A indicates budget allocations by program for the Fiscal Year 2016-2017 Capital Plan.
+Exhibit I attached to this Appendix A indicates budget allocations by program for the Fiscal Year 2018 Capital Plan.